Health insurance in the United States: Towards universal coverage

 Shortly after his inauguration, President Clinton offered a new proposal for a universal health insurance system.
 Like Nixon's plan, Clinton's relied on mandates, both for individuals and for insurers, along with subsidies for people who could not afford insurance.
 The bill would have also created "health-purchasing alliances" to pool risk among multiple businesses and large groups of individuals.
 The plan was staunchly opposed by the insurance industry and employers' groups and received only mild support from liberal groups, particularly unions, which preferred a single-payer system.
 Ultimately it failed after the Republican takeover of Congress in 1994.

 Finally achieving universal health coverage remained a top priority among Democrats, and passing a health reform bill was one of the Obama Administration's top priorities.
 The Patient Protection and Affordable Care Act was similar to the Nixon and Clinton plans, mandating coverage, penalizing employers who failed to provide it, and creating mechanisms for people to pool risk and buy insurance collectively.
 Earlier versions of the bill included a publicly run insurer that could compete to cover those without employer sponsored coverage (the so-called public option), but this was ultimately stripped to secure the support of moderates.
 The bill passed the Senate in December 2009 with all Democrats voting in favor and the House in March 2010 with the support of most Democrats.
 No Republicans voted in favor of it either time.

+By the time the ACA was fully implemented in 2014, the US population had experienced dramatic coverage gains: nearly 20 million more people had coverage by 2016, with the uninsured rate falling to 10.0%.
+In 2017, President Trump and reduced the penalty for not purchasing insurance to $0.
+By eliminating the penalty, the President effectively eliminated the individual mandate.
+From 2016 to 2019, the uninsured rate increased by 1.7 percentage points.

+Medicaid's continuous enrollment protections and enhanced ACA market subsidies during the pandemic reduced the uninsured rate in the US to record lows.
+The uninsured rate reached an all-time low of 7.9% in 2023, with tax credits cutting average annual expenses by $800.
+Once these Medicaid protections expired, more than 25 million people had their Medicaid coverage terminated over an 18 month period.
+Only record growth in ACA marketplace enrollment offset the losses.